shdlabs/SSTorytime/src/README.md

-# Source code for the N4L knowledge representation
+# Source code and design for the N4L knowledge representation

 Some notes on the source code: